bannastre/CV/README.md

 [Projects](#projects)  |  [Skills](#skills)  |  [Education](#education)  |  [Experience](#experience)  |  [Pastoral](#pastoral) | [Blog!](https://bannastre.github.io)

-I am a former British Army Officer with 10yrs experience in leadership, analytics and sales operations, now training to become a Full Stack Web-Developer.
-I have also employed a consultative approach to Financial Services Sales to shape investment decisions through insight and metrics.
-Now I want to channel my skills and experience into ~~breaking~~ making stuff.
+I am a former British Army Officer with 10yrs experience in leadership, analytics and sales operations, training to become a Full Stack Web-Developer.
+I have employed a consultative approach to Financial Services Sales, delivering insight and metrics to grow customer relationships.
+Now I want to channel my skills, experience and enthusiasm into ~~breaking~~ making stuff.

-I'm looking for a Full Stack, junior development role where I can leverage my unique skillset and continue to shape the direction of a dynamic, data driven company.
+I'm looking for a Full Stack, junior developer role where I can leverage my unique skillset and continue to shape the direction of an Agile team.

-**Tech Skills** : Ruby, HTML, CSS, JavaScript, jQuery, Git, Bootstrap
+**Tech Skills** : Ruby, JavaScript, jQuery, Python, Git, HTML/CSS

 ## Projects